Access management

 Practice description

-Access control is a practice that selectively restricts, regulates or otherwise prevents access into or throughout a specific area.
-This practice can be used for both motorized and non-motorized modes of access, including foot traffic, bicycles, ATV’s and other vehicles.
-Practices include use of barriers such as gates, large stones, logs and fencing to control access permanently or seasonally.
-Additionally, this also includes creating or designating access in more appropriate areas as a means to protect more sensitive locations.
+Access management is a practice that selectively restricts, regulates, or otherwise prevents access into or throughout a specific area.
+This practice can be used for both motorized and non-motorized modes of access, including foot traffic, bicycles (including Ebikes), ATVs, and other vehicles.
+Practices include use of barriers, such as gates, large stones, logs, and fencing, to control access permanently or seasonally.
+Additionally, this may include creating or designating access in more appropriate areas as a means to protect sensitive locations.

 Goals and ecological processes

-Both motorized and non-motorized recreation, such as hiking and mountain biking, can be harmful to biodiversity, especially when combined with unleased pets.
-Preventing or coordinating access into certain areas helps preserve and protect important natural communities from trampling, rutting, and compacting from illegal or unintended motorized and non-motorized use.
+Both motorized, such as off-road vehicles, and non-motorized recreation, such as hiking and mountain biking, can be harmful to biodiversity, especially when combined with unleashed pets.
+Preventing or coordinating access into certain areas helps preserve and protect important natural communities from trampling, rutting, compacting, and altered hydrological processes caused by illegal or unintended motorized and non-motorized use.
 It also helps to protect wildlife from excessive disturbance and reduces the risk of mortality during key periods of their life history, such as nesting, rearing young, and seasonal migrations.
-For example, many turtle species are extremely vulnerable to being run over and crushed by vehicles in the spring when moving from winter wetland habitats to vernal pools.
-Seasonal access control that prevents motor vehicles from entering an area can significantly help to prevent this.
-Another example is putting up ‘no off leash’ signs or relocating trails for dog owners for wild turkey nesting areas.
+For example, many reptile and amphibian species are extremely vulnerable to being crushed by vehicles in the spring when moving from winter wetland habitats to vernal pools.
+Seasonal access management that prevents motor vehicles from entering an area can significantly reduce this mortality.
+Another example is putting up ‘no off leash’ signs or relocating areas for dog owners away from wild turkey nesting areas.
 People and their unleashed dogs can be a significant disturbance factor to wild turkey hens while on the nest, often causing nest abandonment, which over time can impose population impacts.

 Target habitats and species